Alex Phillips (cinematographer)

 Alexander Phillips (born Alexander Pelepiock; January 11, 1900 - June 14, 1977) was a Canadian-Mexican cinematographer.
 He worked on over 200 films, most of them during the Golden Age of Mexican Cinema.
-Throughout his career, he was nominated 14 times for an Ariel Award for Best Cinematography which he won twice for En La Palma de Tu Mano and Untouched.
+Throughout his career, he was nominated 14 times for an Ariel Award for Best Cinematography which he won twice for In the Palm of Your Hand (1951) and Untouched (1954).

 In 1973, Phillips was recognized with a Golden Ariel from the Mexican Academy of Cinematographic Arts and Sciences for his excellence and contributions to the Mexican film industry.

 Early life

-Phillips was born in Renfrew, Ontario.
-In his youth, his family moved to Russia, but he returned to Canada because of his dislike with the czarist government.
-He enlisted in the Canadian Army where he met Mary Pickford who introduced him to Hollywood since he expressed his interest in becoming an actor.
+Phillips was born in Renfrew, Ontario to Russian parents.
+In his youth, his family moved to Russia but he returned to Canada since he felt disliked with the Czarist government.
+He enlisted to the Canadian Army, where he met Mary Pickford, who introduced him to Hollywood since he expressed his interest in becoming an actor.

+Career

 Hollywood

-He auditioned with Fox and Paramount Pictures but was unable to obtain a role.
-And studied under Stanley Shoemakers wing.
-He later approached Christie Comedies where he was advised to look for more stable positions in the movie industry and started his career in cinematography and film editing.
-He received an opportunity when an assistant fell sick and was able to travel to France with the Canadian Official Photography.
-After Christie Comedies went bankrupt, he was hired by Samuel Goldwyn while he attended evening classes.
-He received the opportunity of working with Barnes, Edison and Meyer, and learned techniques such as graduations, tridimensional vision, and the sense of potential balance.
-Phillips then began experimenting with lights and camera movements.
+After failing to find acting work at Fox and Paramount studios, he was able to find work in the Christie Film Company's camera and editing departments.
+He received an opportunity when an assistant fell sick and was able to travel to France with the Canadian government.
+He made his cinematography debut the 1921 Christie production See My Lawyer, billed as 'Alec Phillips'.
+He shot numerous silent shorts and mid-length films throughout the decade until the 1929 stock market crash led him to be laid off.
+He then moved to Samuel Goldwyn Productions company, where he furthered his studies of motion picture photography.

 Mexico

-He moved to Mexico in 1931 and worked with directors such as Arcady Boytler, Roberto Gavaldón, Julio Bracho, and Luis Buñuel.
+Phillips moved to Mexico in 1931 and worked with directors such as Arcady Boytler, Roberto Gavaldón, Julio Bracho, and Luis Buñuel.
 He worked on some of the earliest Mexican movies such as the silent film Santa (1931) where his work was considered expressionist.
-He worked in more than 250 movies in Mexico and 150 in the United States including La mujer del puerto (1934), Aventuras de Robinson Crusoe (1952 with Luis Buñuel), La Red (1953 with Emilio Fernández).
-His last film was El castillo de la pureza (1972 with Arturo Ripstein).
+He worked on over 240 films in Mexico, including La mujer del puerto (1934), Buñuel's Aventuras de Robinson Crusoe (1952), and Emilio Fernández's La Red (1953).
+His last film was Arturo Ripstein's El castillo de la pureza (1972).

+Along with his contemporary Gabriel Figueroa, Phillips was considered the defining cinematographer of the Golden Age of Mexican Cinema.
+He won two Ariel Awards for Best Cinematography (out of 14 total nominations), and received the Golden Ariel in 1973.